Ref vs Out in C#

 Output: Result: 300

 If you look at the Math function, the return type is int which means it will only return a single value at any given point in time.
-Now, how we can return multiple values like Addition, Multiplication, Subtraction, and Division?
+Now, how we can return multiple values like the results of Addition, Multiplication, Subtraction, and Division of two numbers?
 So, in situations like this, we need to use out and ref parameters in C#.

-Now, let us first see how ref can help us to give multiple outputs from a function in C#.
-So, in order to return four values (Addition, Multiplication, Subtraction, and Division) from the Math function, the Math function should accept four parameters and the parameters should be declared with the ref keyword.
+Now, let us first see how the ref keyword can help us to give multiple outputs from a function in C#.
+So, in order to return four values (Addition, Multiplication, Subtraction, and Division of the given two numbers) from the Math function, the Math function should accept four parameters apart from the two input parameters and the parameters should be declared with the ref keyword.
 And, then we need to set the values in these ref parameters as shown in the below code.
 Modify the Math function as follows.
 As we are returning the output using the ref parameter, so we changed the return type of this method to void.

 Now, from the Main method, while calling the above Math function, apart from the two integer numbers, we also need to pass four integer ref arguments.
 To do so, first, we need to declare four integer variables.
 So here we declared four variables i.e. Addition, Multiplication, Subtraction, and Division.
 Then we need to pass these four variables to the Math function and the Math function will then give us the updated values for these variables.
 In order to get back the updated values into these variables, while passing these variables to the Math function, again, we need to use the ref keyword as shown in the below image.